ibm-cloud-docs/CDN/verify-cdn-before-running.md

    ```
    {:pre}

-   From this result, we can see the IP address of `ibm-test.cdn-demo.com` was resolved to Akamai edge server's IP address (`104.84.150.124`) that was added into the local hosts file.
+   From this result, we can see the IP address of `ibm-test.cdn-demo.com` was resolved to Akamai Edge server's IP address (`104.84.150.124`) that was added into the local hosts file.
 This means that the `/etc/hosts` file change took effect.

 4. Verify the CDN traffic.
 You can add the [Akamai debug headers](/docs/CDN?topic=CDN-troubleshooting#how-do-I-know-my-cdn-is-working) to request the domain.